 We have used different sources of evidence to identify and test measures ('levers') to support the Movement Strategy.
-Our starting point was to use a tool called the Carbon Assessment Playbook32, which was recently developed to help develop transport policies to support changes in our travel habits mode shift and reduce greenhouse gas emissions.
+Our starting point was to use a tool called the Carbon Assessment Playbook32, a recently developed tool designed to support the creation of transport policies that encourage changes in travel behaviour, promote mode shift, and reduce greenhouse gas emissions.
 This shows that a wide range of policies is needed to achieve changes in travel behaviours.